 Naugatuck Public Schools has developed high expectations for student performance in the form of competencies.
 These competencies are developmentally appropriate and aligned with state and national standards.
-The new report card captures student growth and progress toward competence.
+Our report card captures student growth and progress toward all of our competencies.

-Indicators were developed for each competency so that students, their families, and teachers could capture what skills and knowledge constituted competence in a subject area.
+Indicators were developed for each competency so that students, families, and teachers could capture what skills and knowledge constituted competence in a subject area.
 These indicators are supported with scoring guides, which describe them along a progression.

-Fifth grade families will see teacher comments for both STEM and Humanities.
+Fifth and sixth grade families will see teacher comments for both STEM and Humanities.